St. Joseph Church (Yorkville, Manhattan): History

-The Archdiocese of New York assumed complete control of the parish in 1888, and assigned Monsignor Anton Lammel as the first pastor from among the clergy of the archdiocese.
+In December 1880, Redemptorist Father Joseph Helmpraecht organized a school at the orphanage that also served the children of the parish.
+St. Joseph School was staffed by the School Sisters of Notre Dame, based in Bavaria, who taught their students entirely in German.
+The school day began at 8:00 A.M., with students in fourth through eighth grades attending daily Mass, where they sang Gregorian Chant.

+As the Jesuits were needed to staff their colleges, in 1888 the Archdiocese of New York took over administration of the parish.
+Monsignor Anton Lammel was assigned as pastor.
+Lammel was born in Germany, ordained in 1873, and had served as assistant at St. Nicholas Kirche.

 Lammel soon felt that the current church was no longer adequate to the needs of his growing congregation and started to plan for a new church.
-Construction on the new church began in 1894 under the architect J. William Schickel and was completed the following year.
-The new church boasted of an organ made by the noted firm of Müller & Abel, which is still in use.
+Construction on the new Romanesque Revival church began in 1894 under the architect J. William Schickel and was completed the following year.
+The new church was dedicated by Archbishop Corrigan on November 3, 1895.
+It boasted of an organ made by the noted firm of Müller & Abel, which is still in use.
+The church also has a harpsichord.

 Lammel served as pastor until 1911, when he was succeeded by Monsignor Gallus Bruder (1911–1943).
-Among various other improvements which Galler made to the parish facilities was the building of a parochial school to accommodate the large expansion of the German population moving into the neighborhood after the General Slocum disaster of 1904 and the completion of the church's bell tower.
-Both were completed in 1926.
+Bruder had been pastor for many years at the German Church of the Nativity in Poughkeepsie.
+Among various other improvements which Galler made to the parish facilities was the building of a parochial school to accommodate the large expansion of the German population moving into the neighborhood after the General Slocum disaster of 1904.
+The new school was designed in Romanesque style by parishioner and alumnus Frank Burkhard.
+It was completed in 1926.
+School dances were held in the auditorium.
+The church's bell tower was also completed in 1926.